MSFTest/AI-MSF-Benchmark/readme.md

 ![](https://github.com/853108389/AI-MSF-benchmark/blob/master/src/workflow.png)

-**corruption**.
-We leverage fourteen common corruption patterns to synthesize corrupted data that could possibly occur in the operational environments to evaluate MSF systems’ robustness. these corruption patterns can be naturally grouped into four categories: weather corruption, sensor corruption, noise corruption, and sensor misalignment. we visualize the corruption patterns in this [link](https://sites.google.com/view/ai-msf-benchmark/corruption-pattern).

 **AI-enabled MSF systems**.
 we summarizes the seven MSF systems used in our benchmark in this [link](https://sites.google.com/view/ai-msf-benchmark/benchmark).
 These seven systems cover three different tasks and three different fusion mechanisms

+**Corruption**.
+We leverage fourteen common corruption patterns to synthesize corrupted data that could possibly occur in the operational environments to evaluate MSF systems’ robustness. these corruption patterns can be naturally grouped into four categories: weather corruption, sensor corruption, noise corruption, and sensor misalignment. we visualize the corruption patterns in this [link](https://sites.google.com/view/ai-msf-benchmark/corruption-pattern).

 ![](https://github.com/853108389/AI-MSF-benchmark/blob/master/src/rain.gif)